 Things to know

-Task management is currently available to office employees only, not for technicians.
+Task management is currently available to office employees only, not to technicians.

 Tasks can be linked to a customer, but not to a location.
 Tasks that are linked to a customer appear on the customer page.
-Additionally, tasks can be linked to a job, but not to a project.
+Additionally, tasks can be linked to a job and a project.

-Use insightful task names and descriptive, digestible task descriptions so it's clear what the task is and what needs to be done for it to be considered completed.
+Use insightful task names and descriptive, digestible task descriptions so it's clear what the task is and what needs to be done for it to be considered complete.

-When there are multiple subtasks in a task, close the subtasks before closing out the task.
-Closing a task without closing its subtasks can lead to confusing reporting.
+When there are multiple subtasks in a task, we recommend closing the subtasks before closing out the task.

 After you have completed the required actions to finish a task or subtask, be sure to close it out in Task management by marking how it was resolved and saving the resolution.
 Tasks left open when they have already been completed lead to inaccurate reporting.